pedestal/pedestal/app/docs/design-spec.md

 The Info->UI dispatch map is used to find functions which know what changes to the info model imply for the UI.
-For example, when the counter in the info models then some UI widget will need to display the new counter value.
+For example, when the counter in the info model changes then some UI widget will need to display the new counter value.

 The Info->Info dispatch map is used to find functions which know what changes to the info model imply for other parts of the info model.
-This is how dataflow is implemented.
-Some of the information in the system depends on other information.
-The logic for these data connections can be put in one place instead of spreading it across all of the places which update the base data.
+This is how [dataflow](#flow) is implemented.
+When some of the information in the system depends on other information, the logic for these data connections can be put in one place instead of spreading it across all of the places which update the basis data.

-The info model contains all application state in a single map.
-When transforms are applied to the data it keeps track of all of the changes that were made and reports those changes on the outgoing inform channel.
+The [info model](#information model) contains all application state in a single map.
+When transforms are applied to this data, it keeps track of all changes that were made and reports those changes on the outgoing inform channel.

 ## Processing an event